This website is best viewed in a browser that supports web standards.

 Skip to content or, if you would rather, Skip to navigation.

-Graduates should be in line in the Student Rec Center and ready to enter the arena no later than 45 minutes before each the ceremony.
+Graduates participating should be in line in the Student Rec Center and ready to enter the arena no later than 30 minutes before your ceremony.
 The Student Rec Center is located at the end of the long hall going north on the 2nd floor of the Lamkin Activity Center.

 Graduates do not line up in alphabetical order.
 You will be grouped with the college you indicated on your cap and gown order form.
 If you have a double major, you may pick which college you would like to graduate with.
 A faculty member will be there to help graduate students in the proper way to hold the hood.

 Processions will begin promptly at 10 a.m. and 2 p.m. with the platform party and graduates entrance into the arena.
 You will be led into the arena by a banner carrier.
 The Commencement Coordinator will instruct you on where and when to sit.

 The college dean will instruct you when to rise and move forward to the stage.
 An honor marshal will guide you to and from the stage.
 The deans of the respective colleges will shake your hand and give you a diploma cover.
 (Your actual diploma will be mailed approximately six weeks after graduation).
 You will have your picture taken as you shake President Jasinski's hand and then again offstage in front of the Northwest backdrop.

 After all candidates have returned to their seats, degrees will be conferred by the President.
 At this point, the tassel is moved from the right to the left side of the cap (mortarboard).

 At the conclusion of the ceremony, the Alma Mater will be sung.
 The words will be printed in the program found on each graduates chair.
 You will be directed to move from the back to the front when leaving the arena.
 Please move out as quickly as possible, as this will help alleviate the congestion around the doorways.